 A valid DATETIME literal must include the DATETIME keyword, the values to be entered, and the field qualifiers.
 You must include these qualifiers because, as noted earlier, the value that you enter can contain fewer fields than were declared for that column.
-Acceptable qualifiers for the first and last fields are identical to the list of valid DATETIME fields that are listed in the table Table 2-4.
+Acceptable qualifiers for the first and last fields are identical to the list of valid DATETIME fields that are listed in the table Table 2-3 on page 2-12.